Osho Monsoon Festival

-Osho Monsoon music and meditation festival, popularly known as Osho Monsoon festival, is an international festival of music and meditation held in Pune, India.
+Osho Monsoon meditation and music festival, popularly known as Osho Monsoon festival, is an international festival of music and meditation held in Pune, India.
 It is organised by Osho International Meditation Resort, a facility for followers of Osho (a spiritual leader more widely known as Bhagwan Shree Rajneesh).
 It is a 5-day annual event starting from 11 August till 15 August.

 The festival hosts variety of Osho Meditations and International food festival throughout the day.
 During the night the Meditation Resort is filled with musical events.
 A total of approximately 71 different events are organised during the festival with participation of 2,500 participants across 152 cities and 17 states of India.